elceef/dnstwist/docs/README.md

 Installation
 ------------

+**Linux**

+Ubuntu Linux is the primary development platform.
 If running Ubuntu 15.04 or newer, you can install dependencies like this:

 ```
 $ sudo apt-get install python-dnspython python-geoip python-whois \